 Since the freight broker is representing the company who wishes to ship a load, freight brokers are required to have contracts and agreements with carriers which ensure that prior to the freight being hauled, there will be a certain rate paid, delivery within a specific time period as well as other verifications of the delivered freight.

-A freight broker may negotiate a rate with a carrier before agreeing and signing a Broker Carrier Agreement.
+A freight broker may negotiate a rate with a carrier before agreeing to freight contract terms and signing a Broker Carrier Agreement.
 Let’s say a freight broker posts a load on a load board that needs to be picked up from Dallas and delivered to Kansas City.

 The freight broker may offer to pay the carrier $1,000 but the carrier wants to negotiate for a higher rate.
 Eventually, the two parties agree that $1,300 is a fair rate and they wish to proceed.
 This is where a Broker Carrier Agreement comes in.